-For dogs, juniper can be administered a number of different ways.
+For dogs, juniper can be administered in a number of different ways.
 Research indicates that juniper may be most effective when taken in the form of tea or supplement.
 We prefer the tea method using a good brand of juniper berries such as Frontier.

 It’s important to first note that the general consensus is to only use the juniper berry temporarily until the issue is resolved and NO LONGER than four weeks at a time.

-A two week break in between should be given before restarting.
+A two-week break in between should be given before restarting.
 DO NOT USE IF YOUR DOG IS IN RENAL FAILURE.